mvolkmann/blog/src/dart.md

 First, it can be applied to a variable declaration with a non-null type that is not initialized.
-This state that the variable will be initialized before its first use.
+This states that the variable will be initialized before its first use.
 It allows a nested function to refer to the variable as long as the function is not called until after the variable is initialized.
 See an example of this in the "Streams" section.
+If a `late` variable is used before it is initialized, a `LateInitializationError` is thrown.

 Second, it causes a value used for initialization to be lazily evaluated, regardless of whether it is a